ehud-gordon/VAN_ex/to_do.md

 1. Check how many inliers does my pnp_ransac filters, by comparing the number of resulting inliers with that of kitti
 2. add logger, replacing stats

+# IDEAS
+1. Outlier visualization: in pc, let the x-axis determine how red a point will be, and similarily xyz to RGB. draw matching colors for matching pixels